Lexawise's Official Icon

 Additionally, the broker exam is considered more advanced, reflecting the elevated level of responsibility associated with the role.
 Despite these differences, both licenses must be renewed every two years.

 Affiliate brokers serve as entry-level professionals in the real estate industry, while brokers assume leadership roles and exercise autonomy.
-Advancing to broker status requires more training and expertise, making it a natural next step for those seeking greater independence in the field.
+Advancing to broker status requires more training and expertise, making it a natural next step for those seeking greater independence.
+For inspiration on what’s possible once you build your career, see how the top-earning real estate agents in the USA got their start — many began as entry-level licensees just like Tennessee’s affiliate brokers.

 Conclusion: Which path should you choose?